gbeletti/workers/README.md

 err := workers.DoJob(w)
 ```

-Another way is to use the `Job` type as follows.
+You can also use the `Job` type as follows.
 This type implements the interface `Worker`.

 ```go
 var a, b = 2, 3